Joey Gase Motorsports: Floridian Motorsports

+Floridian Motorsports was an American stock car racing team that competed in the NASCAR Craftsman Truck Series.
+The team was founded in 2024 by Scott Osteen.

 Truck No. 21 history

 Floridian Motorsports was founded by Scott Osteen in 2024, one week before the 2024 NASCAR Craftsman Truck Series season started.
 The team acquired a former Kyle Busch Motorsports superspeedway chassis from On Point Motorsports for Daytona along with two engines.

 On February 9, 2024, it was announced that Mason Maggio would attempt the Fresh From Florida 250 at Daytona and other races at intermediate tracks.

 Sage Karam would drive the No. 21 truck in the race at his home track of Pocono, running his first Truck Series race since 2021 when he drove the Jordan Anderson Racing No. 3 truck at Martinsville.

 Blake Lothian had originally been on the entry list for the race at the Milwaukee Mile in the No. 21 truck but was replaced by Jayson Alexander on the Thursday before the race due to lack of sponsorship.
 Alexander would attempt to make his Truck Series debut in this race.